lexibank/tlopo/out/vol4/chapter2.md

 Butterflyfish are among the most readily recognised of coral reef fishes due to their graceful shapes and wide range of brilliant colour patterns.
 Colours are usually combinations of black, red, orange, yellow and white.
 The fishes are diurnal and some species are extremely territorial, inhabiting one or more heads of plate coral.
 At dusk they retreat to reef crevices where they remain motionless until dawn (Allen & Swainston 1993:60).

-Figure 2.21 _Chaetodon sp._, coralfish
+Figure 2.21:_Chaetodon sp._, coralfish

 Both Hooper (1994: p.
 188) and [Hviding](../references.md#source-Hviding1996) ([1996](../references.md#source-Hviding1996):192) have commented on the fact that in Oceanic languages butterflyfish, coralfish and angelfish are sometimes lumped together under one generic term, although angelfish belong in a separate family, _Pomacanthidae_. _Chaetodontidae_ are of little value for food, and there is apparently little point in distinguishing species or growth stages.
 I have two POc reconstructions, which presumably contrasted in meaning, but reflexes of both  _&ast;bebek_ and _&ast;tipi-tipi_ have in some languages been used as the generic form for butterflyfish, coralfish, and perhaps others, and I have been unable to differentiate between their meanings.
 Although the final _&ast;-k_ of _&ast;bebek_ is not supported by the evidence given here, there can be no doubt that the same word in POc referred to both ‘butterfly’ and ‘butterflyfish’.

 <table>
 <tr>